FractionEstate/cardano-base-rust/.github/tasks/phase-00-workspace-roadmap.md

 - [ ] Cross-reference usage sites in dependent crates to confirm API coverage.

 ### cardano-base
+- [x] Document feature flag primitives, README/CHANGELOG parity, and Haskell module mapping for the Rust port.
 - [ ] Catalogue all exported modules from Haskell `Cardano.Base.*` and map them
       to existing Rust modules.
 - [ ] Implement missing primitives (e.g. canonical JSON, text utilities) with
       thorough tests.
 - [ ] Mirror the error-handling semantics (Either vs Result) and documented edge cases from Haskell.
-- [ ] Document migration notes for downstream crates that previously depended on the Haskell version.
+- [x] Document migration notes for downstream crates that previously depended on the Haskell version.

 ### cardano-binary
+- [x] Document canonical CBOR helpers, README/CHANGELOG parity, and Haskell module mapping for the Rust port.
 - [x] Align CBOR encoding/decoding semantics with Haskell (including canonical/deterministic encoding rules).
 - [x] Import or regenerate golden vectors from the Haskell test suite and make